Stay compliant with OSHA's Respirable Crystalline Silica standards -

 Crystalline silica is a common material found in raw form from soil, sand, stone, mortar, and concrete.
 On worksites that involve cutting, sawing, drilling, and crushing, silica becomes fine airborne dust, which impairs workers' safety.
 Respirable, or breathable, crystalline silica is 100 times smaller than a grain of sand and can easily enter the lungs of employees.
 Nearly 2.3 million American workers are exposed to dangerous respirable crystalline silica dust every day.

-Examinetics offers comprehensive medical exams to keep you compliant with the OSHA Silica Standard and the proposed MSHA Silica Rule.
+Examinetics offers comprehensive medical exams to keep you compliant with the OSHA Silica Standard and the new MSHA Silica Rule.
 Our team has conducted thousands of silica exams on workforces across the U.S. Through extensive experience, our medical team can provide guidance into understanding and adhering to the regulations and keeping your employees safe.
 We can also help you find specialists in pulmonary disease and occupational medicine.

 7 Challenges Implementing the OSHA Silica Standard

-MSHA Respirable Crystalline Silica Standard
+Updated 2024 MSHA Respirable Crystalline Silica Standard

 The Mine Safety and Health Administration (MSHA) published their final rule, "Reducing Miners’ Exposure to Respirable Crystalline Silica," on April 18, 2024.
 This ruling updates previous federal standards to enhance protection for U.S. miners against health risks associated with respirable crystalline silica exposure.
+This comes after a rise in silica-induced conditions, with about 250,000 U.S. miners set to benefit from the changes.

 Coal mine operators must comply within 12 months from the publication date.